MA Medieval and Early Modern Textual Cultures 1381 - 1688

 THE NORTHERN RENAISSANCE, 1500-1620

 This module sets out to understand why and how humanism -- the advocacy of the study of the humanities, the Greek and Roman classics -- gave birth to the astonishing outpouring of literature that we call the Renaissance.
 We will situate English Renaissance literature within the wider context of the humanist literature of France, the Netherlands, and Italy.
 Questions we consider include: how did the rediscovery of classical texts generate new possibilities for literary writers?
 How did humanists understand the nature of poetic creation?
 How did their advocacy of rhetoric create new ways for writers to engage with public life?
 And what happened when humanists turned philological methods upon the most sacred text of their culture: the bible?
-Authors studied include: Thomas More, Desiderius Erasmus, Edmund Spenser, Joachim Du Bellay, Philip Sidney, Ludovico Ariosto, Torquato Tasso, Jean Bodin, Michel de Montaigne, and Ben Jonson.
+Our work will focus on the writings of Thomas More, Desiderius Erasmus, and Michel de Montaigne, but there will be opportunities to read far more widely in the Renaissance literature of the period.
 Foreign language texts are all read in translation.
-The module is compulsory for students on the Medieval and Early Modern Textual Cultures MA, but might be of interest to anyone who wishes to gain an in-depth understanding of one of the most dazzling periods of European literary history.
+The might be of interest to anyone who wishes to gain an in-depth understanding of one of the most dazzling periods of European literary history.

 - Degree Subject UK BA (Hons) 2.1 or equivalent